slevithan/oniguruma-to-es/README.md

 Compared to running the actual Oniguruma C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma) or [node-oniguruma](https://github.com/atom/node-oniguruma)), this library is **much lighter weight** and its regexes **run much faster**.

 Oniguruma-To-ES deeply understands all of the hundreds of large and small differences in Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript version targets.
-It's *obsessive* about ensuring the emulated features it supports have **exactly the same behavior** as Oniguruma, even in extreme edge cases.
+It's *obsessive* about exactly following Oniguruma syntax rules and ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can disable the `allowBestEffort` option to throw for such patterns (see details below).

 ## Options